wix/stylable/site/docs/get-started.md

 ## Components

-We recommend using our component library, [**Stylable-Components**](https://github.com/wix/stylable-components) - a stylable, fully-tested & strictly-typed component library.
+We use React components with our component library, [**Stylable-Components**](https://github.com/wix/stylable-components) - fully-tested & strictly-typed components.